The Short Version

 - I consult for corporates, speak at events and menu develop for new restaurant/takeaway concepts;

 - I also offer my services for private cooking tuition and catering.
 See the links in the left hand margins; and

 - For half my week, I am the Creative Director of Cannon and Cannon.

 But mostly I write:

-- I was delighted to be named in a shortlist of 3 for ‘Best Online Restaurant Writer’ and also (somewhat unbelievably) alongside Diana Henry and Yotam Ottolenghi as ‘Best Cookery Writer’ at the 2015 Fortnum and Mason Food Awards.
-Winners are announced in May.
+- I was delighted to be named ‘Best Online Restaurant Writer’ as well as (somewhat unbelievably) being shortlisted alongside Diana Henry and Yotam Ottolenghi as ‘Best Cookery Writer’ at the 2015 Fortnum and Mason Food Awards.

 Rocket & Squash will continue to evolve over time – no doubt it will chart or at least reflect my descent from the comfort of salaried lawyer, to enthusiastic chef student and wannabe food writer, to abject failure, poverty and then the inevitable creep back to my former profession.

 At the time of writing, I am 33 and a bit years old and still have most of my hair.
 I’m rarely happier than when I’m sat with a slice of well toasted sourdough, good butter, great anchovies and an overpriced filter coffee.

 The website is powered by WordPress and was built by Oliver Smith.
 The typeface used is Garamond.
 To avoid Rocket & Squash appearing a bit funky, we recommend that you view this website in a modern web browser such as Apple Safari, Google Chrome or Firefox (3+).
 If you must use Internet Explorer, please upgrade to at least version 9 … but be prepared for a rough ride.